bloxain/Roblox/README.md

 i have got synapse x to make this project better

-L synapse x dose not work only free i guess...

 supported executors like krnl, trigon, synapse x ect

 suported games: